TR-tryingnewstuff/keras-rl-and-gym-first-algo/README.md

 The script is rather simple and will be a good template for future models.

 Ideas to improve the script :

-    - Use a non discrete action space to allow for position adjustments and not doing anything \n
+- Use a non discrete action space to allow for position adjustments and not doing anything
-    - Input more data in the observation (Open, high, low, close, macroeconomic indicators, daily/monthly dummies...) \n
+- Input more data in the observation (Open, high, low, close, macroeconomic indicators, daily/monthly dummies...)
-    - Try different Neural network models (change number of layers, neurons, activation functions...) \n
+- Try different Neural network models (change number of layers, neurons, activation functions...)
-    - Try different agent \n
+- Try different agent